nailarh05/Sisop-FP-2025-IT-B06/README.md

 ## Pengerjaan

 #### Teori

+1.With multi-tier programming languages, programmers can specify the locations of code to run in order to reduce development efforts for the web-based client-server model where programmers write client and server programs separately and test the multiple programs together.
+The RPC calculus, one of the foundations of those languages by Cooper and Wadler, has the feature of symmetric communication in programmer's writing arbitrarily deep nested client-server interactions.
+However, the existing research only considers dynamically typed locations.
+We propose a typed RPC calculus where locations are tracked in type-level.
+A new located type system paves the way for a theory of RPC calculi for the client-server model.
+(In the following papers published in SCP2020 and PPDP2021, the typed RPC calculus will be enhanced with polymorphic locations and a type-based slicing compilation.)

-Communication between processes running on different servers can be done using sockets and TCP/IP protocols.
+2.Communication between processes running on different servers can be done using sockets and TCP/IP protocols.
 In the operating system context, this mechanism is known as Inter-Process Communication (IPC) through a network.

 According to Silberschatz et al. (2020):
 `A socket is defined as an endpoint for communication.
 A pair of processes communicating over a network employs a pair of sockets — one for each process.`